 As per Texas landlord-tenant laws, landlords have the responsibility to:

-• Maintain safe and habitable living conditions for their tenants.
+• Maintain safe and habitable living conditions for their tenants throughout the duration of the lease agreement.

-• Respond to maintenance requests 3-7 days, depending on the issue.
+• Accept complaints and respond to maintenance requests three to seven days, depending on the issue.

-• Comply with the local, state, and federal laws on Fair Housing.
+• Maintain compliance with local, state, and federal laws, such as Fair Housing laws.

 An Overview of Texas Landlord-Tenant Laws